 This post may contain affiliate links.
 Please see my disclosure policy for details.

 Out of all the waterfalls I visited in Munnar on my trip with India Someday, Lakkam Waterfalls was the most beautiful!
-A roaring cascade hidden in the Keralan jungle, a picturesque respite from the heat.
+A roaring cascade that is hidden in the Malayali jungle, a picturesque respite from the heat.

-Lakkam Waterfalls streams from the famous Eravikulam National Park, so if you’re planning a visit there I would highly recommend you add these falls onto your visit.
+Lakkam Waterfalls streams from the famous Eravikulam National Park, so if you’re planning a visit there I would highly recommend you add these falls to your visit.

 The reason why I loved this waterfall so much is that it’s not only gorgeous to look at but you could actually swim in them too!